-Just like in Germany, this Christmas market is quickly becoming an annual tradition for Lake Country residents.
-This year is the 6th anniversary.
-Outdoor beer gardens serving German beer, 30 huts filled with vendors selling artisan-made goods (many linked to the holidays, such as tree ornaments and house décor), and live polka music are part of the fun.
-Should there be a chill in the air, there are plenty of indoor spaces to shop, nosh and drink.
+- The German Christmas Market of Oconomowoc: Quickly becoming an annual tradition for Lake Country residents, this year's market features outdoor beer gardens serving German beer, over 30 huts filled with vendors selling artisan-made goods (many linked to the holidays, such as tree ornaments and house décor), and live polka music.

-Hosted every year by Milwaukee Ballet, performances bring together 150 students receiving instruction from the Milwaukee Ballet School & Academy, plus an additional 50 dancers.
-Tchaikovsky’s musical score accompanies the dances, including “Waltz of the Flowers” and “Dance of the Sugar Plum Fairy.”
-A variety of matinees and nighttime performances are offered throughout December.
+- Milwaukee Ballet’s “The Nutcracker:" Hosted every year by Milwaukee Ballet, performances bring together 150 students receiving instruction from the Milwaukee Ballet School & Academy, plus an additional 50 dancers, for performances throughout the month.

 December Travel Tips